 - 6.1 The Councils need to ensure that the CIL rates remain appropriate over time.
 The Christchurch and East Dorset Charging Schedules will be reviewed as and when appropriate to take account of changing economic circumstances and viability. - 6.2 The Councils will use the following indicators to inform the requirement for a review: - 1.
-Housing delivery falls below 20% of expected figures at the end of any 3 year rolling programme or rises more than the 20% above. - 2.
+Housing delivery falls below by 20% of expected figures at the end of any 3 year rolling programme or rises more than the 20% above. - 2.
 Infrastructure funding gap falls below the projected level of funding that would be generated by new development from CIL. - 3.
-Average property price changes (including upturn in the market) - 4.
+Average property price changes (including upturn in the market), that lead to a significant impact on development viability. - 4.
 Changes in delivery times of major schemes to be funded in part by CIL.